/

 When will my application be decided?

-However, we can never promise what the result will be on your application.
+An attorney cannot promise what the result will be on an application.

 Once a decision is made – whether it is an approval or denial – we may offer you another meeting to understand the next steps.

-How do I mail documents to you?
+How do I mail documents to Helen Tarokic Law?

 Our mailing address is: